RuikangJia/Graduation-Project/README.md

 - Survive analysis

-Thank you for your review, and welcome your valuable suggestions.
+Thank you for your review.
+Feel free to leave your valuable suggestions.